Biocidal Product Authorization Services in Türkiye

 - Post-authorization variation and notification support

-- Sustainable biocidal compliance operations for Turkey market access
+- Sustainable biocidal compliance operations for Türkiye market access

 What Makes Pier Compliance Different

-- Authority and product-type strategy aligned with your commercial model
+- PT1–PT22 and authority strategy aligned with your commercial model

-- Single compliance backbone across dossier, testing and labeling
+- Single compliance backbone across BPR logic, dossier, testing and SDS/CLP labelling

-- Technically defensible response management for regulator requests
+- Technically defensible risk assessment and regulator response management

 - Operational post-authorization governance integrated into your business flow